Treatment for a sports injury will depend on factors such as how severe the injury is and the part of your body affected.

 Information and advice about treatments for specific injuries:

 - heel pain

 - shoulder pain

 - tennis elbow

 Some general treatments that may be helpful for your injury include:

-Minor injuries, such as mild sprains and strains, can often be initially treated at home using PRICE therapy for two or three days.
+Minor injuries, such as mild sprains and strains, can often be initially treated at home using RICE therapy for 2 or 3 days.

-- Ice – apply an ice pack to the affected area for 15-20 minutes every two to three hours.
+- Ice – apply an ice pack to the affected area for 15 to 20 minutes every 2 to 3hours.
 A bag of frozen peas, or similar, will work well.
-Wrap the ice pack in a towel so that it doesn't directly touch your skin and cause an ice burn.
+Wrap the ice pack in a towel so that it does not directly touch your skin and cause an ice burn.

 - Compression – use elastic compression bandages during the day to limit swelling.